-Seahawks looking to even their record against Navarro Bulldogs - Port Arthur News
+Seahawks looking to even their record with upcoming schedule - Port Arthur News

-Seahawks looking to even their record against Navarro Bulldogs
+Seahawks looking to even their record with upcoming schedule

 Lamar State College Port Arthur is scheduled to play Navarro College at 2 p.m.
 Saturday in Corsicana before returning home to the friendly confines of The Carl Parker Center for a 7 p.m.
 Feb.
 17 showdown with Tyler Junior College.

-Note: (EDITOR’NOTE: Lamar State College Port Arthur announced Friday afternoon it is postponing its men’s basketball game against Navarro College due to a positive COVID test among the Seahawks players.
-The game was originally set to be played on Saturday.
-The game will now be played March 8.)